TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_0506.md

 Outside the if statement
 ```

-Another example, showing that succesfull execution of an aritmetic operation evaluates to a truthful value.
+Another example, showing that successful execution of an arithmetic operation evaluates to a truthful value.
 ```
 def fun2() do
   if(5 + 5) do